 The Resource Center as Content Marketing Hub

 Resource centers are also known as the final destination of perfectly good content.

 For years, whenever a blog post, presentation, eBook, white paper, webinar recording, or video had served its short-term purpose, it was put out to pasture in an unengaging, unfriendly, or downright awful company “resource center” and was never seen again.

 Not a great way to treat the content that demands blood, sweat, and tears to create, is it?

-I believe that resource centers will prolong a piece of content’s lifespan, thanks to the fact that content marketers are now taking a much smarter approach to this forgotten stepchild of the content marketing world.
+I believe that resource centers that serve as a content marketing hub will prolong a piece of content’s lifespan, thanks to the fact that content marketers are now taking a much smarter approach to this forgotten stepchild of the content marketing world.